valboz/VBBinaryLensing/README.md

 [![Join the chat at https://gitter.im/VBBinaryLensing/Lobby](https://badges.gitter.im/VBBinaryLensing/Lobby.svg)](https://gitter.im/VBBinaryLensing/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**NOTICE:** This is a legacy package no longer maintained.
+Please use the new package [VBMicrolensing](https://github.com/valboz/VBMicrolensing), which contains all the functions of `VBBinaryLensing` with further optimizations and supports multiple lensing too!

 # VBBinaryLensing

 `VBBinaryLensing` is a tool for efficient computation in gravitational microlensing events using the advanced contour integration method, supporting single and binary lenses.